sysco-middleware/sysco-middleware.github.io/_posts/2019-01-01-install-kubernetes-kubeadm.md

 ## 7. Where to go from here
 In this blog post we have only touched the surface of setting up kubernetes.
 As mentioned before, kubernetes provides varities of services which we have not focussed on here.
 Some of good to have features include load balancing an on-permise kubernetes cluster, security considerations, optimizing cluster for DevOps and many more.

 We will cover these concepts in upcoming blogs.
+For those of you who are interested to read further here are some quick links from [kubernetes](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/#whats-next) website that might help:
+- Verify that your cluster is running properly with [Sonobuoy](https://github.com/heptio/sonobuoy).
+- Learn about kubeadm’s advanced usage in the [kubeadm reference documentation](https://kubernetes.io/docs/reference/setup-tools/kubeadm/kubeadm/).
+- Learn more about Kubernetes concepts and [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/).
+- Configure log rotation.
+You can use logrotate for that.
+When using Docker, you can specify log rotation options for Docker daemon, for example `--log-driver=json-file --log-opt=max-size=10m --log-opt=max-file=5`.
+See [Configure and troubleshoot the Docker daemon](https://docs.docker.com/config/daemon/) for more details.

 ## 8. Sources and References.